Halifax, Nova Scotia: Metropolitan landscape

-The metropolitan area grew between the 2016 Canadian Census and the 2021 Canadian Census.
-Before the 2021 Canadian Census, Metropolitan Halifax covered 549,631 hectares (5,496.31 km2).
-After the addition of the Municipality of East Hants, the metropolitan area's land area expanded by 177,991 hectares (1,779.91 km2) to its current land area.
+In Canada, metro areas include neighbouring municipalities where more than half of the commuters commute into the core municipality.
+Between the 2016 Canadian Census and the 2021 Canadian Census, East Hants, a formerly rural, but increasingly exurban community located north of the main Halifax population centre, was added to the Halifax metro area, due to the increased population who commute from East Hants to Halifax.
+Before the 2021 Canadian Census, Metropolitan Halifax covered 549,631 ha After the addition of the East Hants, the metropolitan area's land area expanded by 177,991 ha to its current land area.

 Municipal landscape

-Halifax has two distinct areas; its rural area and its urban area.
-Since 1 April 1996, the entirety of the County of Halifax and all of its places (cities, suburbs, towns, and villages) were turned into communities of a larger single-tier municipality called Halifax Regional Municipality.
+Since 1 April 1996, the entirety of the County of Halifax and all its places (cities, suburbs, towns, and villages) were turned into communities of a larger single-tier municipality called Halifax Regional Municipality.
 As of 2021, the total surface area of the municipality is 5475.57 km2.